outbrain/ci-friendly-flatten-maven-plugin/README.md

 ## Quickstart
 This plugin flattens a pom by replacing `${revision}`, `${sha1}`, `${changelist}` to values you set by passing them as args.
+ It then writes the resulting pom to a file named `.ci-friendly-pom.xml` and sets it as the new reactor.
  For example, installing version 2.0.0:

     mvn -Drevision=2.0.0 clean install

- writing the resulting pom to a file named `.ci-friendly-pom.xml` and setting it as the new reactor.
+## Plugin setup
 ```
    <build>
         <plugins>